eri24816/eri24816.github.io/content/posts/22/03/rnn_tutorial.md

 ```
 ![Image](https://i.imgur.com/07PP9iu.jpg#centers)

 By default, an RNN module require its input tensor to have the shape $[ Time, Batch, Feature ]$.
-In our case, we can just set the
+To keep it simple, we can just set the
 batch size and feature num to 1.
 So we have to expand the original data of size $[400]$ to $[ 400, 1,1 ]$ by doing unsqueeze(-1) twice.
 ```python
 print(data.shape) #(400,)